Chris Eaton (tennis)

 Christopher Philip Eaton (born 27 November 1987) is a British retired tennis player.
 He reached his career-high singles ranking of World No. 317 in June 2009, and his career-high doubles ranking of World No. 147 in May 2011.
 Eaton is currently the assistant coach at Wake Forest University.

 In February 2009, Eaton played what was then the longest tennis match in history, lasting 6 hours and 40 minutes, eventually beating James Ward 21–19 in the fifth set.
-This was a playoff match to decide the Davis Cup team, but it was not sanctioned by the ATP, so was not an official record, and it was later broken.
+This was a playoff match to decide the Davis Cup team, but it was not sanctioned by the ATP, so it was not an official record and was later broken.

 Early and personal life

 He learned to play tennis at Reed's School.
 He was nicknamed the "Eaton Rifle" due to his big serve.

 From age 8 to 16, he was coached by Justin Sherring.

 Junior career

 Eaton reached a career high of No. 97 in April 2005 at age 17.
 In his only singles main draw junior grand slam match, and his final match as a junior, he lost to Donald Young at Wimbledon in 2005, 1–6, 5–7.